cdktf/cdktf-provider-google/docs/dataGoogleSecretManagerRegionalSecretVersion.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.7.0/docs/data-sources/secret_manager_regional_secret_version#id DataGoogleSecretManagerRegionalSecretVersion#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.8.0/docs/data-sources/secret_manager_regional_secret_version#id DataGoogleSecretManagerRegionalSecretVersion#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `isSecretDataBase64`<sup>Optional</sup> <a name="isSecretDataBase64" id="@cdktf/provider-google.dataGoogleSecretManagerRegionalSecretVersion.DataGoogleSecretManagerRegionalSecretVersion.Initializer.parameter.isSecretDataBase64"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.8.0/docs/data-sources/secret_manager_regional_secret_version#is_secret_data_base64 DataGoogleSecretManagerRegionalSecretVersion#is_secret_data_base64}.

 ---